capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 ##  Motivation

-The Voltron project enables users to easily define Actions that depend on generic capabilities instead of hard dependencies.
+The Capact project enables users to easily define Actions that depend on generic capabilities instead of hard dependencies.
 By doing so, we can build multi-cloud, portable solutions.

 All Actions should work on defined Types.
 A given Action can consume or/and produce artifact(s).
 For that purpose, we introduced the TypeInstance entity which is stored in Local OCH.